-With oceanfront vistas as pretty as a picture, it’s no surprise that Santa Monica has become a major art hub, with more than 120 museums, galleries, and public art installations within the city’s roughly 8 square miles/21 square kilometres.
-But don’t expect ho-hum paintings of sailboats cruising into an endless sunset—this pedestrian-friendly waterfront city includes multimedia installations that are at the cutting edge of today’s art scene.
+With ocean front panoramas as pretty as a photograph, it is no surprise that Santa Monica has become a major art hub, with more than 120 museums, galleries, and public art installations within the city’s roughly 21 square kilometres.
+But don’t expect ho-hum paintings of sailing boats cruising into an endless sunset—this pedestrian-friendly waterfront city includes multimedia installations that are at the cutting edge of today’s art scene.
 To help you find Santa Monica’s artistic treasures, follow the Santa Monica Art Trek guide, an easy-to-follow map featuring many of the city’s key locations for art.
 (It also includes locations for bike and roller blade hire for lively ways to move around town).
 Start at the Santa Monica Museum of Art, a showcase for contemporary art from around the world.
 Other worthy stops include Bergamot, housing Santa Monica’s single largest concentration of art galleries, and Broadway Gallery Complex for contemporary works by local and international artists.

 Dance and the performing arts find strong support here too.
-In summer, the Santa Monica Pier becomes a stage for a series of outdoor concerts.
+In the summer, the Santa Monica Pier becomes the stage for a series of outdoor concerts.
 The 3rd Street Promenade is a well-known place for catching quality street musicians and performers.
 Downtown venues for music, dance, and theatre include state-of-the-art The Broad Stage, on the campus of Santa Monica City College, and Edgemar Center for the Arts.
 And design aficionados will go to the Santa Monica Design District, with modern showrooms and shops displaying both classical and modern design.

 Walk inland away from the beach to discover a different Venice.
 The town’s most popular street, stroll-able Abbot Kinney Boulevard, is a shopping treasure trove.
 Browse for designer duds in stylish boutiques that draw Hollywood celebs, and search for home furnishings—from vintage to mid-century.
 Blend your own scents at Strange Invisible Perfumes.
 Cafes and food trucks make sure you don’t go hungry while you shop.
 And yes there are canals in Venice: Stroll past the original cottages, lush gardens, and modern homes of the Venice Canal Historic District.